 "The Nash are chamber music royalty."
 The Sunday Times

 The Nash Ensemble, Resident Chamber Ensemble at Wigmore Hall since 2010, is acclaimed for its adventurous programming and virtuoso performances.
-It presents works from Haydn to the avant-garde, and is a major contributor towards the recognition and promotion of contemporary composers: by the end of the 2016/17 season the group will have premièred over 300 new works, of which well over 200 have been specially commissioned from 225 different composers.
+It presents works from Haydn to the avant-garde, and is a major contributor towards the recognition and promotion of contemporary composers.
+By the end of the 2019/20 season the group will have premièred over 300 new works by 225 different composers of which 215 have been especially commissioned.

 Recent highlights have included concerts in Turkey, France, Belgium, Germany, Switzerland and Italy.
 The Ensemble broadcasts regularly for the BBC including Radio 3 and appearances at the BBC Proms.